-Homeowners are preparing for another hot and humid summer, where long days and high temperatures can turn even the greenest lawns brown.
-To conserve water, cities throughout Texas have approved local water restrictions.
+As homeowners prepare for another hot and humid summer, they have to keep in mind the water restrictions in their city.
+Long days and high temperatures can turn even the greenest lawns brown.
+To conserve water, cities have approved local water restrictions.

 Water restrictions affect every aspect of your water use, from the amount of time you spend in the shower to the number of loads you put through the dishwasher.
 Your city may also have restrictions on how often you water your lawn and set a specific time for you to turn on your sprinklers.
 If you don’t follow local water restrictions, you may be forced to pay fines and higher prices for city utilities.